na-na-hi/renget/archive/sfbf5.md

 \>"The poor soul has only just begun his long road of therapy and recovery from it.
 He still repeats the phrase 'thicker than a bowl of oatmeal' regularly, whatever THAT means..."
 \>"Yes, yes, I'm aware that due to your...genetics, you need regular rehydration more than others.
 But nonetheless, I'm afraid I'm going to have to suspend your pool privileges and limit water cooler breaks to your lunch hour until you learn to control yourself."
 \>"Need I also remind you, Ms. Elle, that your 'streamer tag' of 'wet4hunterz69' also reflects poorly on our company name?"
 \>"It's recently come to my attention that you have a certain aversion to a particular product of ours...namely, Goldhorn BosomBoost and it's rather 'amplified' effect on you.
-If you require a lesson on NOT using your work computer when dealing with your little side-hobby, I'm certain Ms. Kulve would be able to find time in her busy schedule to assist with that..."!'
+If you require a lesson on NOT using your work computer when dealing with your little side-hobby, I'm certain Ms. Kulve would be able to find time in her busy schedule to assist with that..."!'%%

 =============================================

 ####*Velkhana/Malzeno*

-\>velk is looking to move after getting bored of the hoarfrost reach (and annoyed by the constant screaming)
+%darkgreen%\>velk is looking to move after getting bored of the hoarfrost reach (and annoyed by the constant screaming)
 \>sees an ad for some snowy mountain region land for sale, perfect for somebody like her
 \>also has some old castle ruins nearby which probably explains the low price but she isn't too worried about it
 \>the move goes great and velk gets settled in just fine